 The tourist industry plays a significant role in the local economy; Santa Ana is a hub for local and international tourists.
 Visitors spend time exploring the city and other nearby tourist spots.

 The Santa Ana July festivities are celebrated every year in the last two weeks of July.
 The celebrations are in honor of Our lady of Santa Ana, patron saint of the city.

 These July festivities are among the top celebrations in the country.
 The activities held during these weeks are mainly religious.
 However, it also includes outdoor festivities, live music, and gastronomy, to name a few.

-There are many ways to get to Santa Ana; your starting point will be the deciding factor on which route to take.
+There are many ways to get to Santa Ana.
+The starting point will be the deciding factor on which route to take.
 And the mode of transportation will be a factor in how long it will take you to get there.

 Santa Ana in El Salvador is a city with excellent traditions and history; for that reason, many people visit this city every year.
-The same traditions and history that attracts visitors also make it an excellent city to live in.
-Visit the city of Santa Ana; you will love it!
+The same traditions and history that attract visitors also make it an excellent city to live in.